mrmisra/hexdump/README.md

-# Hexdump for Windows
+# Hexdump

-A simple hexdump utility for Windows, written in C and compatible with Clang.
-It can print, save, or visualize the contents of binary files, and is easy to install with a batch script.
+A simple, cross-platform hexdump utility written in C. It can print, save, or visualize the contents of binary files, and is easy to install on both Windows and Linux using the provided install scripts and prebuilt binaries.

 ## Features
 - Print hexdump to terminal (`-t`)